 - a final written warning.

-It is not necessary to follow each step in every case.
-For example, in the case of a serious health and safety breach you would be entitled to move straight to a final written warning.
+It will not always be necessary to follow each step in every case – for example, in the case of gross misconduct or a serious health and safety breach, you may be able to move straight to a final written warning.

 The second is that the correct recording of disciplinary action is shown to assist employees in improving their behaviour or conduct, removing the need to dedicate further time and resources to deal with future issues.

-Do you need to write a verbal warning letter?
+Do you need to write up a verbal warning letter?

 This depends on the wording of your organisation’s disciplinary procedure.
 Many employees feel that receiving a ‘verbal warning letter’ makes that warning a formal written one.
 For this reason, you may not want to issue a letter to an employee confirming a verbal warning.